Jesr2104/Trickywords-google-sheets/README.md

 ## What the project returns:

-When executing the project, it returns a Json with all the list of objects that it extracts from Google Sheet and finishes completing its information in the python program.
+When executing the project, it returns a Json with all the list of objects that it extracts from Google Sheet and finishes completing its information in the Python program.